Healthy Homes Assessment Ōtāne

 Unreasonable Gaps & Holes

-Draughts are a major cause of lower temperatures in houses.
-A damp house costs more to heat, which means wasting money and energy.
+Draughts are a major cause of dropping temperatures within homes.
+A draughty house is more expensive to heat, meaning wasting money and energy.

-If you are able to feel external air coming in or the sound of a clear draught emanating from a crack or a gap that is, it’s probably a gap or hole that requirements sealing in somehow.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap that is, it’s likely a crack or an opening that needs sealing in somehow.
 Cracks or gaps with large gaps must be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit into your home need the sealing.
-For instance, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as much as imaginable.
+Cracks that are greater than 3mm and allow air in or out from the home need to be sealed.
+In the case of an open fireplace isn’t in use it could cause draughts, and should be shut from.
+Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.

-There is no require to cover up gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows could be required to allow movement of the building when the household heats and cools, to allow them to be opened and closed rather than sticking.
-We will test all windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps in the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure as the household heats and cools, so that they can still be opened and closed rather than sticking.
+We will inspect all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections